 - To toggle mouse support, press

 Alt+F12.
 (If it does not work, check if the keyboard shortcut is set for something else by your window manager.)
 When mouse support is on, the mouse cursor turns into an arrow.
 When it is off, the mouse cursor is an I-beam.
+When you toggle, you can see that

 To resize a split window, select the split and then drag its thick orange borders.

 To scroll the content of a window, select the window and use the mouse scroller to scroll up and down.
+You will notice that the scrolling is split-aware.
+Only the console output inside a split will scroll, not the entire terminal contents.

 To enable mouse support by default for all these operations, add these lines to your